rkh080711/HR-Onboarding-Analytics/README.md

 Therefore, the analysis provides strong statistical evidence that the New Onboarding group had higher 90-day engagement and higher 6-month retention than the Old Onboarding group.

 > **Note:** Statistical significance demonstrates that the observed differences are unlikely to be explained by random variation under the respective null hypotheses.
 Causal claims require an appropriate experimental or randomized study design.

+## 💼 Management Recommendation

+Based on the analysis, the New Onboarding Process should be continued while its performance is monitored through ongoing HR KPIs.

+### Recommended Monitoring KPIs

+- 30-Day Employee Engagement
+- 90-Day Employee Engagement
+- 3-Month Retention
+- 6-Month Retention
+- Employee Attrition / Exit Rate
+- Exit Reasons
+- Cohort-Level Onboarding Performance

+Regular monitoring can help HR identify whether the observed improvements are sustained over time and across different employee populations.

+## 📝 Conclusion

+This HR Analytics case study evaluated the Old and New Employee Onboarding Processes using a combination of descriptive analysis, cohort analysis, Power BI visualization and statistical testing.

+The New Onboarding group showed:

+- **+5.75 points** higher average 90-day engagement
+- **+24.48 percentage points** higher 6-month retention
+- Higher retention across all four analyzed joining cohorts
+- Statistically significant results from both the T-Test and Chi-Square Test

+Overall, the analysis provides statistical evidence of better observed outcomes for employees in the New Onboarding group.

+The findings can support HR management in evaluating the effectiveness of the onboarding process and establishing ongoing KPI monitoring.